 Do you have a growth mindset, or a fixed mindset?

-The ways in which you can create and express yourself are limitless, and whether or not you manifest your limitless nature, largely comes down to the view you have of yourself.
+The ways in which you can create and express yourself are limitless, and whether you do or don’t manifest your limitless nature, is largely determined by the view you have of yourself.

 The exercise in today’s meditation compares how you see yourself to how you look at a flower.
 Are you able to look at yourself through the same lens?